sm-da/my-awesome/README.md

 ## Misc

+- [Anil-matcha/Awesome-GPT-Store](https://github.com/Anil-matcha/Awesome-GPT-Store) - A collection of major GPTS available in public
 - [Awesome-Windows/Awesome](https://github.com/Awesome-Windows/Awesome) - :computer: 🎉 An awesome & curated list of best applications and tools for Windows.
 - [Azure-Samples/cognitive-services-sample-data-files](https://github.com/Azure-Samples/cognitive-services-sample-data-files) - Cognitive Services sample data files
 - [AzureCosmosDB/VectorSearchAiAssistant](https://github.com/AzureCosmosDB/VectorSearchAiAssistant) - A series of samples that demonstrate how to build solutions that incorporate Azure Cosmos DB with Azure OpenAI Service to build vector search solutions with an AI assistant user interface.